Bravo’s Real Housewives of New Jersey, Margaret Josephs, opens up in her tell-all book about business and life.

 The cover: Fascinating color scheme.
 Great choices, Margaret!

 Do I recommend it: No. This book is an easy read for the beach; if you’re curious about the housewives of New Jersey and want to know a little more about what’s said on the show that the cameras don’t show.
-I don’t deduce that this will alter your way of life.
+I don’t deduce this will alter your perspective of life.
 While Margaret does give life advice, I didn’t gain valuable insight, personally.
 The meat of the story (in my opinion) was the infidelity she committed (twice; one which led to her second marriage) and the sexual harassment she faced from previous business partners.
 Other than that, there was little depth.
 I was able to relate to the strained relationship she had earlier on in life with her mother, and that was a very vulnerable moment that I did appreciate.

 I will note that I enjoyed Margaret’s positive energy she described throughout the hardships she endured.
 She sounds like a girls girl who would be great to go on vacation with or brunch.
 Hope this helped you choose your next read.